-However, we must be very careful when choosing a purchase channel, either by digital means (Web Pages, Digital Platforms, Apps) or in-person (Visiting an agency, Contacting a phone number) because in each of these channels of attention it is possible to be the victim of a robbery, it's not like it happens every time but as they say "It's better to be safe than sorry".
+However, we must be very careful when choosing a purchase channel, either by digital means (Web Pages, Digital Platforms, Apps) or in-person (Visiting an agency, Contacting a phone number) because in each of these channels of attention it is possible to be the victim of a theft, it's not like it happens every time but as they say "It's better to be safe than sorry".

 Here are some common types of scams that can be seen in the tourism industry today.

 Fake offers are a fairly common modality to scam people, where the high seasons are the most targeted by criminals.
 These are the most frequented days on which people go on vacation.
-It is there then, where people with bad intentions go out to make such offers:
+It is there then where people with bad intentions go out to make such offers:

-"Don't look a gift horse in the mouth."
+"Don't look a gifted horse in the mouth."
 Is a saying that is widely used when something is given to us, but we must be careful about what we “put our hands-on,” because as this offer is presented: it is fake!

-Such low prices are impossible to achieve for this destination, especially because air tickets are a must, and it includes everything according to the add; truly something almost impossible to do.
+Such low prices are impossible to achieve for this destination, especially because plane tickets are a must, and it includes everything according to the add; truly something almost impossible to do.
 This is just one of the many scams that are out there, for example, the millions of adds in social networks that are ready to lure in innocent people into their trap.

-Ghost reserve is a common modality that is currently gaining strength and is now common within tourism scams.
+A ghost reserve is a common modality that is currently gaining strength and is now common within tourism scams.
 The main way to attack is through emails, chats, or reservation pages.
 Through the before-mentioned channels, a person who is interested in making reservation requests to contact a company or local that “provides” some type of service (Restaurant, Hotels, Air tickets) is then when they can attack; service providers ask the client for quite personal and somewhat hasty information: Identification number, age confirmation.
 Generally, they have very low prices and ask that 50% of the total cost of the reservation must be paid.

 "It will be as if it had never happened."
 It is what will end up happening in this type of scams.
 When the time comes and we show up at the place/destination and we introduce our selves and ask for our reserve and accommodations we will be hit with comments like "the reserve was never made" or "the person that you are talking about does not work here"